ViaHero · October 18, 2018

 - Volunteering with independent groups to do something like work in a school for underserved Cuban children.

 For more details and exact language from OFAC, go here.

 Get help planning your trip under Support for the Cuban People.

-If you'd like any help planning your trip, one of our locals in Cuba can plan out as much or as little of your trip as you'd like, all while helping to ensure that you are visiting legally under the Support for the Cuban People category.
+If you'd like any help planning your trip, a local expert in Cuba can plan out as much or as little of your trip as you'd like, all while helping to ensure that you are visiting legally under the Support for the Cuban People category.
 Check out the pricing page for more on what is included.

 Whenever you'd like to get started, enter a few of your travel interests and you'll be matched with the best local to plan your trip.